jniemann66/code-task/flight-server/README.md

 This express server accepts http requests from browsers on port 3000, and subsequently makes http requests to the Locomote code-task API on behalf of the user.

 It performs flight searches based on requests containing a combination of airlines and dates.
-In order to achieve this, it asynchronously sends multiple single-flight-search requests to the Locomote code-task API on behalf of the user, and returns the combined results.
+In order to achieve this, it asynchronously sends multiple single-flight-search requests to the Locomote code-task API, and returns the combined results.

 (Consolidating single flight searches into a "bulk" search is necessary because most browsers can only handle around 6 concurrent http connections to the same host.
 If the browser was to make these invividual requests directly, With 6 airlines and 5 days, this would have amounted to 30 ajax requests from the browser each time the user clicked "search", which would not be acceptable).

+##Test Methodology

+This project was developed using as strict TDD methodology.
+No new functionality was added without first having an existing test written.
+Testing is done using Mocha and Chai.
+The test suite can be run at any time using the **npm test** command

 ##installation